 When to Go: Visit in July for the Colours of Ostrava music festival (19th -22nd July) which takes place in the revamped Dolní Vítkovice, a former mine and iron works.
 2017’s line-up includes performances by Norah Jones, Imagine Dragons and Birdy as well as over 350 other events and live acts.

 Crack Düsseldorf’s tough, business-like exterior and you’ll uncover a city filled with enough interesting neighbourhoods and nightlife options to rival most major European cities.
-From the the bars of the old town, Altstadt to trendy quarters such as Medienhafen and Flingern, get ready for plenty of Altbier-based antics.
+From the traditional bars of the old town to lively quarters such as Medienhafen and Flingern, get ready for plenty of Altbier-based antics.

 When to Go: 2017’s Tour de France kicks off in Dusseldorf on 1st July with a 13-kilometre time-trial through the streets of the city for the first Yellow Jersey of the competition.
 Expect an electric atmosphere.

 The land of Santa Claus, saunas… and Eurovision legends Lordi, celebrates 100 years of independence in 2017.
 Never been to Finland?
 Let the beautiful inland city of Tampere provide the perfect introduction.
 During the summer months, the sun doesn’t set.
 Wander the leafy parks, check out the Lenin Museum, the Spy Museum and whatever you do, don’t miss out on sampling the city’s famous chicken wings.
 The hot and spicy dish was originally brought to Tampere in the 1990s by homesick US ice-hockey teams and has been a hit with locals ever since.

 When to Go: Take the kids to the new Moomin Museum which opens in Tampere Hall in May 2017.